 Ginsburg briefly taught law at Rutgers University, then Columbia Law School where she eventually became the first woman to achieve tenure.
 While teaching at Columbia she became involved with the American Civil Liberties Union (ACLU) and in 1972 became the first director of the ACLU’s Women’s Rights Project where she worked to eliminate gender discrimination in the law.

 In 1980 President Jimmy Carter appointed Ginsburg to the U.S. Court of Appeals for the District of Columbia, where she served 13 years before being nominated to the Supreme Court by President Bill Clinton in 1993.
 As a justice, Ginsburg continues to advocate for women’s rights.
 In 1996 she wrote the majority opinion in United States v.
 Virginia, maintaining that qualified women could not be denied admission to Virginia Military Institute.
 Following her 2007 dissent in Ledbetter v.
 Goodyear Tire & Rubber Co., Ginsburg worked with President Barack Obama to pass the Lilly Ledbetter Fair Pay Act of 2009.
-Ginsburg remains a powerful force on the Supreme Court today and continues to inspire women to break down gender barriers.
+Ginsburg remained a powerful force on the Supreme Court until her death in 2020.